USA

 Tucson learners in Sam Hughes, Rita Ranch, Oro Valley wrapping up lessons

-Collin taught Sheri 24 days ago
+Collin taught Sheri about 1 month ago

 Collin tutored Sheri on guitar, covering repeat symbols, new notes (high A), new chords (D, E, E minor, G), eighth-note rhythms, and palm muting.
 Sheri practiced these techniques while learning sections of a new song.
 Collin suggested alternative fingerings to improve Sheri's transitions, and they agreed to continue practicing the song at a comfortable tempo.